Benjamin Y. Chan

 Bio

-I am a fifth year PhD student at Cornell and Cornell Tech working on distributed algorithms and cryptography, co-advised by Rafael Pass and Elaine Shi.
+I am a final year PhD student at Cornell and Cornell Tech working on distributed algorithms and cryptography, co-advised by Rafael Pass and Elaine Shi.

-Previously, I spent time as an engineer at Algorand implementing and testing consensus protocols, and before that I did my B.S. and M.Eng at MIT.
+Previously, I was a Summer Research Fellow at Uniswap Labs, and I also spent time as an engineer at Algorand implementing and testing consensus protocols.
+Before that I did my B.S. and M.Eng at MIT.

 Publications